 Lake Yonderup

 Located to the south of Loch McNess and north of Lake Wilgarup in Yanchep National Park, Lake Yonderup has a high conservation value as it represents a largely undisturbed wetland with high macroinvertebrate richness and excellent water quality.
 The permanently filled lake is dependent on groundwater to maintain habitats and biophysical processes (Froend, et al., 2004a).
 Like other lakes in the region, Lake Yonderup has experienced a consistent decline in surface water levels that has affected the condition and health of fringing vegetation and aquatic processes.
 A fire also affected the fringing vegetation in 2004/2005 (Rogan et al., 2006).
+The hydrological processes sustaining water levels at Lake Yonderup have been compromised, probably from the same processes responsible for the decline in water levels at Lake McNess.

 Hydrology

 There has been a continual decline in surface water levels at staff gauge 6162565 since 1994.
 Prior to 1994, water levels were relatively stable at 6 mAHD but have since declined to approximately 5.3 mAHD (Figure 6).
 Unlike many other wetlands in the Gnangara area, there has been no recent increase in surface water levels associated with the higher rainfall in 2017 and 2018.
 Mean maximum and minimum seasonal water levels have only declined 0.2 and 0.3 m, respectively from 1994-1999 levels (Table 7).
 There has been nearly a fourfold increase in seasonal water level variation and waters are generally now in decline for more than 200 days a year.
 The bore 61611840 is located near the vegetation transects and represents the groundwater levels in the superficial aquifer that the vegetation at the transect is utilising.
 There has been a similar decline in groundwater levels at this bore until 2017, although observations have only been recorded since 2008.
 Therefore surface water levels are used to assess changes in vegetation as surface water is likely an expression of the Superficial aquifer and will show similar trends (Froend, et al., 2004a).
 The current ministerial minimum threshold is 5.9 mAHD while the 2030 proposed threshold is 5.7 mAHD.
 The lake has been non-compliant with the current threshold since about 2004.
+The decline in surface waters mirrors what has been observed at Loch McNess suggesting that the same hydrological processes are occurring at Lake Yonderup and Loch McNess (see Loch McNess section for discussion).
 Slight increases in surface water levels are required to meet the proposed threshold.